The Beach (UK radio station): Station closure

 On 8 February 2019, The Beach and Celador's local radio stations were sold to Bauer.
 The sale was ratified in March 2020 following an inquiry by the Competition and Markets Authority.

 On 27 May 2020, it was announced that The Beach will join Bauer's Greatest Hits Radio network.

 On 13 July 2020, local programming outside weekday breakfast was replaced by networked output from the GHR network, with The Beach retaining its own branding.

 The station was gradually rebranded, with the stations RDS being changed on 25 August 2020 to 'Grt Hits' from its original RDS.
 On 28 August 2020 the station broadcast its last local breakfast show and on 1 September 2020, the station rebranded as Greatest Hits Radio East.
 The station's local breakfast show was replaced by a regional drivetime show with its current sister stations.
 Localised news bulletins, traffic updates and advertising were retained.
 The station's Norwich studios were retained.

 Transmission

 Transmitters are located at Mobbs Way, Oulton Broad on 103.4 FM and on 97.4 FM from a transmitter located at a water tower in Blythburgh, Suffolk.
 A second transmitter on 97.4 FM is located at Havenbridge House office block in Great Yarmouth, Norfolk.

-The Beach was available on DAB through the Norfolk multiplex.